erg-lang/erg/doc/EN/compiler/inference.md

 print! v
 ```

-Erg's type inference largely uses the Hindley-Milner type inference algorithm (although various extensions have been made).
-Specifically, type inference is performed by the following procedure.
-Terminology will be explained later.
+Erg's type inference is based on the Hindley-Milner type inference algorithm as a general framework (with various extensions).
+In essence, Erg's type inference boils down to the following four issues:

+* Calling polymorphic functions (or classes)
+* Defining polymorphic functions (or classes)
+* Attribute resolution
+* Subtype checking

+In Erg, control flow such as `if` and `for!` are just (polymorphic) functions, and operators can also be regarded as (polymorphic) functions with one or two arguments.
+For monomorphic functions, only subtype determination is sufficient.
+The [attribute_resolution](./attribute_resolution.md) and [subtyping](./subtyping.md) are described in a separate section.
+This section describes the type inference mechanism for function calls and definitions.

+Specifically, type inference is performed in the following steps.
+Explanation of terminology and other details are described below.

 1. Infer the type of the right hand side value ([`search_callee_info`](https://github.com/erg-lang/erg/blob/3cc168182b051a1565aaa085f3a52533c4c3e650/crates/erg_compiler/context/inquire.rs#L740))
 2. instantiate the type ([`instantiate`](https://github.com/erg-lang/erg/blob/3cc168182b051a1565aaa085f3a52533c4c3e650/crates/erg_compiler/context/instantiate.rs#L549))